stud131/docs-monaca/content/reference/monaca_api/cloud/push.en.md

 Name | Type | Description
 -----|------|------------------
 `callback` | Function | Callback function to handle incoming push notification.
-Additional data will be set at the first, second and third argument.
+Additional JSON data will be set at the first and third argument.

 **Return Value**